 Nominating Committee and Director Nomination Process.
-The Nominating Committee, which was composed of Mr. Stollenwerk, Mr. Doerr, Mr. Mattson and Mr. Nixon during the fiscal year ended June 30, 2013, has responsibility for overseeing the director nomination process and for identifying and evaluating potential candidates and recommending candidates to the Board for nomination.
+The Nominating Committee, which was composed of Mr. Stollenwerk, Mr. Doerr, Mr. Mattson and Mr. Nixon during the fiscal year ended June 30, 2014, has responsibility for overseeing the director nomination process and for identifying and evaluating potential candidates and recommending candidates to the Board for nomination.
+The Nominating Committee did not meet during the fiscal year ended June 30, 2014 and the full Board oversaw the director nomination process.
 Candidates will be evaluated by the Nominating Committee on the basis of outstanding achievement in their professional careers, broad experience, wisdom, personal and professional integrity and their experience with and understanding of the business environment.
 With respect to minimum qualifications of candidates, the Nominating Committee will consider candidates who have the experiences, skills and characteristics necessary to gain a basic understanding of the principal operational and financial objectives and plans of the Company, the results of operations and financial condition of the Company and the relative standing of the Company and its business segments in relation to its competitors.
 The Nominating Committee will consider qualified director candidates recommended by stockholders if such recommendations for director are submitted in writing to the Secretary, c/o Koss Corporation, 4129 North Port Washington Avenue, Milwaukee, Wisconsin 53212 and include the following information: (i) name and address of the stockholder making the recommendation; (ii) name and address of the candidate; and (iii) pertinent biographical information about the candidate.
-Any recommendations must be submitted by the deadline by which a stockholder must give notice of a matter that he or she wishes to bring before the Company's Annual Meeting as described in the Stockholder Proposals for the 2014 Annual Meeting section of this Proxy Statement.
+Any recommendations must be submitted by the deadline by which a stockholder must give notice of a matter that he or she wishes to bring before the Company's Annual Meeting as described in the Stockholder Proposals for the 2015 Annual Meeting section of this Proxy Statement.
 The Nominating Committee does not currently have a written charter.